musselh8r/AIS/README.md

     |- hucs/
       |- # .geojson files, by state
     |- training/
-      |- # Location for script output files, used fo traiing ML alg
+      |- # Location for script output files, used for training ML alg
     |- decade/
       |- # Data grouped by decade.
 We're still figuring out what this is
 </pre>